DannySchwartz/IT1025Fall2020FullTerm/Lab2B/readme.md

 ## Industry Certification
 * Explore a certification and report your findings.
 (CompTIA , Cisco , CISSP or any other certification)

+There are many different possible certitications in the IT field, all of them sereve for proof that someone has a general understanding of a certain program or something of the sorts.
 ## College Certificates
 * Explore the Tri-C certificates at: Tri-C IT Programs and report on a certificate of interest (short-term or post-degree.)
 * Explain what you need to do to become co-op "ready" and the benefits of pursuing a co-op or internship